yasirbhutta/yasirbhutta.github.io/computer-basics/docs/hardware.md

   9. A ______________ is an output device that prints characters, symbols and graphics on paper.
 10. In computing, a _____________ is a device that optically scans images, printed text, handwriting, or an object, and converts it to a digital image.

+## **Appendices**

+### **Appendix A: CPU Clock Speed and Cycles**

+The term **GHz (Gigahertz)** in CPU specifications refers to the processor's clock speed, indicating how many cycles it can complete per second.
+Specifically, **1 GHz equals 1 billion cycles per second**.
+[6]

+A **clock cycle**, or simply a "cycle," is the fundamental unit of time for a CPU's operations.
+During each cycle, the CPU can perform basic tasks such as fetching an instruction, accessing memory, or writing data.
+However, most CPU processes require multiple clock cycles to complete complex instructions.
+[7]

+While a higher clock speed generally means the CPU can process more cycles per second, overall performance also depends on other factors, such as the number of instructions the CPU can execute per cycle (known as Instructions Per Cycle or IPC), the number of cores, and the processor's architecture.
+[8]

+### **Appendix B: Definitions**
+This section contains the key definitions used throughout the notes...

+### **Appendix C: Extended Quotations**
+Here are the extended quotations referenced in the main body...